jankotek/mapdb-site/doc/db-and-dbmaker.rst

     :dedent: 8

 ``xxxCreate(String)`` takes the name and creates a new collection with customized settings.
-Specialized serializers, node size, entry compression and so on affect performance a lot and they are customizable here.
+Specialized serializers, node size, entry compression and other options are customizable here.

 .. literalinclude:: ../../mapdb/src/test/java/doc/dbmaker_atomicvar.java
     :start-after: //a